Disease Guide ·Heart Disease ·2026

 0What are the signs of heart disease in dogs?

-The earliest sign is often a heart murmur detected by your vet during a routine exam — before your dog shows any symptoms.
-As heart disease progresses, watch for coughing (especially at night or after exercise), exercise intolerance, rapid or labored breathing at rest, fainting or collapse, a swollen belly from fluid buildup, and weight loss.
-Some dogs with DCM can develop life-threatening arrhythmias with sudden collapse.
+A heart murmur detected at a routine exam is often the first sign - before symptoms appear.
+As disease progresses: coughing (especially at night), exercise intolerance, rapid or labored breathing, fainting, swollen belly from fluid, and weight loss.
+Dogs with DCM may develop arrhythmias and sudden collapse.

 1How much does heart disease treatment cost for dogs?